A Jack Russell Terrier Italian Greyhound mix is not a designer dog, but fanciers are keen to learn its potential as the next-generation family pet.

 Although the parent breeds are quite different, the blend is an appealing array of affection and loyalty.

-A Jack Russell Italian Greyhound mix is a rare hybrid breed that is well under 25 pounds.
+A Jack Russell Italian Greyhound mix is a rare hybrid breed under 25 pounds.
 It makes a fantastic family companion for singles or couples without young kids.

 Reasons Why You Shouldn’t Get a Jack Russell Italian Greyhound Mix